Keeganw3/My-Daily-Scheduler/README.md

 * This would've made it so different questions are asked on each attempt.
 This would be limited to 3 attempts.
 ## Halting Progress
 * The user would have to restart from the beginning when they got a question wrong.
 This would've made the game more difficult to play through.

+# Technologies Used
+## Languages Used
+* Python

+## Programs Used
+* lucid.app: used to create the flowchart for this project.
+* Git: used for creating the code for this project and sending it to GitHub.
+* GitHub: a repository for the code after being made in Git.
+* Heroku: used to deploy the application and hosts a page for the code.

 # Testing
 ## Validator Testing